 When is the Harry Potter Photographic Exhibition end date?

 Initially, this was only meant to be a temporary exhibition.
-But, luckily for Potterheads, they have now extended the exhibition until the end of 2022.
+But, luckily for Potterheads, they have now extended the exhibition until the end of the year.

 But, who knows how long it will remain open.
 So, if you didn’t want to miss out I’d book tickets for this sooner rather than later as it really is a brilliant experience for Potterheads.